apollo-elements/apollo-elements/docs/blog/next-evolution/index.md

 updated: Last Modified
 ---

-# The Next Evolution of Apollo Elements
+# The Next Evolution of GraphQL Front Ends

 Apollo Elements has come a long way since its first release as `lit-apollo` in 2017.
 What started as a way to build GraphQL-querying LitElements has blossomed into a [multi-library](https://apolloelements.dev/api/libraries/), multi-paradigm project with [extensive docs](https://apolloelements.dev/api/).